jeffskinnerbox/ubuntu-desktop/README.md

 ```

 ### Startup GUI Window Size
-I find the default statup GUI window size poor and want to customize to my taste.
+I find the default startup GUI window size poor and want to customize to my taste.
-In my case, I would like it to be 3/4ths of the size of my display monitor.
+In my case, I would like it to be 3/4 of the size of my display monitor.

 To get my monitor size, I used this: